Surf Forecasts:

 Best Forecast Surf Conditions for Guibia this week:

-The surf forecast for Guibia over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 12) at 2AM.
-The primary swell is predicted to be 1.2m and 8s period.
+The surf forecast for Guibia over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Thursday (Aug 20) at 11PM.
+The primary swell is predicted to be 1.3m and 6s period with a secondary swell of 0.1m and 13s.
 The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (AST) & Date | Wave Height & Period |